Poland's Belka concerned zloty will rise against euro

 "What I fear is a resumption of the appreciation trend of the zloty against the euro.
 This may complicate business recovery," he said.
 "This would be a factor in our discussions on the further stance of monetary policy."

-Poland kept its key interest rate PLINTR=ECI unchanged this month, confounding expectations of a cut, and signalled that only a deterioration of the outlook for economic growth would prompt more monetary easing.
+Poland kept its key interest rate unchanged this month, confounding expectations of a cut, and signaled that only a deterioration of the outlook for economic growth would prompt more monetary easing.

 But with economic growth at 3.3 percent in the third quarter and consumer prices falling at their fastest pace in over three decades last month, the central bank's Monetary Policy Council (MPC) was split over the way forward.